-Students are expected to utilize the 5-minute passing periods and the 30-minute lunch period to check messages, and use the restroom, etc.
+Students are expected to utilize the 5-minute passing periods and the 30-minute lunch hour to check messages, go to the locker, use the restroom, etc.

-If students need to leave class, they must get teacher approval and fill out an eHall pass.
+If students need to leave class, they must fill out an eHall pass.